Founded in 1995

 David Walter designs and produces contemporary

 heirlooms in precious metals and gems.
 In addition to showcasing Walter's jewels, the

 studio's Master Craft Gallery mounts quarterly exhibits featuring exceptional

 work by regional craftsmen.
-The current exhibit is "Puppetry: Behind the Curtain,"
+Currently featured is the exhibition

 23. The Artist's Loft Gallery & B&B